 Think for a moment about what is happening in your life right now.
 What is going on?
 What would it be like to have help?
 If you would like an ally, Thriveworks Westminster is ready to meet with you.
-We offer LGBTQ informed therapy, and we have appointments available.
+We offer LGBTQIA-informed therapy, and we have appointments available.
 When you call our office, a real person will answer your call and help you make an appointment.
 We do not keep a waitlist, and we do not have a voicemail.
 We offer evening and weekend sessions.
 We also work with many insurance providers and accept many different insurance plans.

-Your mental health is important.
-Let’s work together.
-Call Thriveworks Westminster today.
+Your mental health is important: Let’s work together.
+Call Thriveworks in Westminster, CO today.